Building on Hollow Ground

 TDEC Area Mine Lidar

-A 2023 Tennessee Department of Environment and Conservation (TDEC) Abandoned Mine Lands Section Report documented hazards from multiple abandoned mines still present in the area:
+A 2023 Tennessee Department of Environment and Conservation (TDEC) Abandoned Mine Lands Section Report documented hazards from multiple abandoned mines present in the Vandergriff Road area:

 • open and partially open mine portals as large as 3.5ft x 5ft